Synchrotek/music_visualizer_pygame/README.md

 ## This visualize.py :
 - First it takes the sound that is playing in the system
-- Then analyze that audio chunk by chunk.
+- Then analyzes that audio chunk by chunk.
 - Then it produces the visualization in the window created with pygame

 ### Required python libraries :